emmanouilidisk/emmanouilidisk.github.io/_pages/about.md

 ---
 <p><img src="../images/bio1.jpg" width="25%" style="margin-left: 30px; float:right; margin-bottom: 10px;">
 <span>
-I am a PhD student in the Computer Science Department at JHU, working with <a href="http://vision.jhu.edu/rvidal.html">Renè Vidal</a> and <a href="https://nicolasloizou.github.io/">Nicolas Loizou</a>.
-During 2024 - 2025, I am also a Research Associate at the University of Pennsylvania (UPenn), working with <a href="http://vision.jhu.edu/rvidal.html">Renè Vidal</a>.
+I am a PhD student at the Computer and Information Sciences Department of University of Pennsylvania, working with <a href="http://vision.jhu.edu/rvidal.html">Renè Vidal</a>.
+I am affiliated with the GRASP lab.
 <br>
 <br>